canonical/github-runner-operator/CONTRIBUTING.md

 * `tox -e unit`: Runs the unit tests.
 * `tox -e integration`: Runs the integration tests.

+> NOTE: Integration tests require a lot of arguments, secrets and OpenStack client so they would not work well locally.
 ### Generating src docs for every commit

 Run the following command: